patrickkelso/practical-security/README.md

 If you have a recent iPhone or Google Pixel device your phone is encrypted already.
 If you have an older iPhone or non Google device it may not be.
 For extra safety it is recommended to encrypt your phone.
 Even with a password there are ways to get into a non encrypted phone that would allow someone access to your private messages, emails and photos.
 ### Computers
 If you have an Apple computer you should enable [FileVault](https://support.apple.com/en-au/HT204837) which will encrypt the storage.
 If you are using Windows 8 or 10 Professional or Enterprise you can enable [BitLocker](https://www.howtogeek.com/192894/how-to-set-up-bitlocker-encryption-on-windows/) encryption.
 If you are running Windows 7, 8 or 10 Home edition you'll need third party software to encrypt the partitions.
-[Veracrypt](https://www.howtogeek.com/howto/6169/use-truecrypt-to-secure-your-data/) is a free option.
+[Veracrypt](https://www.howtogeek.com/howto/6169/use-truecrypt-to-secure-your-data/) is a free option that requires a little more experience.

 ## Backups
 One of the most important components of security is having reliable off-site backups of your data.
 If you are compromised by ransomware that demands payment to decrypt your data, having a backup can be the difference between having to pay and not.
 If you lose your phone or laptop having a backup means you can recover all of your data.